mghezaiel/Chronic_lymphoid_leukemia_cell_count_prediction/README.md

 email: Ghezaiel.morad@gmail.com

-This tool allows to count lymphoid cell using Raman spectroscopy data.
+This tool was developed for the analysis of a Raman spectroscopy dataset obtained from patients with a Chronic lymphoid leukemia prognostic.
+The tools allows to process and filter signal from lymphoid cells Raman spectra resulting in different by patient cell counts.
+It then performs a fisher exact test to check if the ratio of B/T-NK cells are consistent with the prognostic.

 ## Docker installation: